wp-plugins/bepro-listings/readme.txt

 1. Put this shortcode [bl_all_in_one] in any page or post.
 2. Confirm "Ajax Page" is selected on the BePro Listings admin page, for the option "how links open".

-Thats it, everything works on one page (map, listings,categories, search, etc).
+Thats it, everything works on one page (**google maps**, listings, categories, search, etc).
 When you are ready for *custom configurations*, we have a plethora of extra shortcodes and options.
-If you prefer an alternative to the DIY method, check out our $1 one dollar wordpress themes and available support on our website.
+If you prefer an alternative to the DIY method, check out our **$1 one dollar wordpress themes** and available **support** on our website.

 = Popular Uses =